mittsq/dodgypilot/readme.md

 Branches prefixing "features/" are for cherry-picking.
 You may cherry-pick features that you like to your fork without going through my code.

+WARNING: openpilot might not compile on your device if I'm doing something to the branch, always wait for the code to stabilise before installing this fork on your device.

+By using this software, you agree that:
+1. Maintainers of this software, and by definition - their entities, are not responsible for personal injuries, or damages done to your properties as a result of using this software.
+2. You have viewed and acknowledged comma.ai and all its entities' terms of service.

+You do everything at your own risk.

 Features (branch: 084 or 084-new, depends on which one is updated most recently):
 1. No openpilot sounds (Two small chimes from the dash when OP wants driver's attention).
 2. No FCW (FCW & AEB handled by Driver Support ECU + SDSU).